This article contains affiliate links. We may earn a small commission if you purchase via these links.

 - Quality control issues

 The dual power option on this Holosun is automatic and manual brightness.
-The automatic mode is actually a solar-powered feature that adjusts the reticle’s brightness according to ambient light conditions.
+The automatic mode is actually a solar-powered feature that adjusts the reticle's brightness according to ambient lighting conditions.
 While it sounds awesome, it might be too dim for your liking.
 Good thing the single CR2032 battery can deliver approximately 50,000 hours of use.

-You also have multiple reticle options available with this reflex sight: 2 MOA dot only, 65 MOA ring only, or 2 MOA dot and 65 MOA ring.
-The reticle is powered by the same LED, so you won’t have to re-zero between switching up reticles.
+You also have multiple reticle options available with this reflex sight: 2 MOA dot only, 65 MOA adjustment ring only, or 2 MOA dot and 65 MOA adjustment ring.
+The reticle is powered by the same LED, so you won't have to re-zero between switching up reticles.

 However, being able to use all these awesome features means getting a sight that functions as it should in the first place.
 Complaints include defective sights that won't power on or feature issues that are defunct.
 This sight is covered by Holosun's Limited Lifetime Warranty.
 According to the masses, you won't need it.